Military reports 8 additional COVID-19 cases | Yonhap News Agency

 Military reports 8 additional COVID-19 cases

-Seven Army soldiers, including three trainees at a boot camp, and a Navy member tested positive for the new coronavirus, according to military data.
+Six Army soldiers, an Air Force member, and a civilian worker tested positive for the virus, according to military data.

-The three Army trainees from the boot camp in Yeoncheon, 62 kilometers north of Seoul, were found to have contracted the virus while in quarantine following the COVID-19 outbreak in the unit.

-Of the cumulative cases in the military, 1,844, or nearly 95 percent, have been fully cured, with 107 still under treatment.
+Of the cumulative cases in the military, 1,904, or 96 percent, have been fully cured, with 77 still under treatment.

-South Korea added 1,940 more virus cases earlier in the day, raising the total caseload to 337,679, according to the Korea Disease Control and Prevention Agency.
-The country has reported more than 1,000 daily patients for 100 consecutive days.

 colin@yna.co.kr